-Are you going to have only 1 day at the Epcot Food and Wine Festival?
+Are you going to have only one day at the Epcot Food and Wine Festival?
 If the answer is yes, are you going to be eating at the festival booths throughout the day and not have time for a sit-down meal?
-If the answer to that is yes, then maybe this large meal isn’t the best fit for you.
+If the answer is yes, then maybe this large meal isn’t the best fit for you.

 Do you have any interest in trying a new restaurant or something different here at Epcot?
 Then yes, for sure, add this with the added benefit of a concert.
 The meal alone was a lower price than it would have been without the package.
 Just consider the concert a bonus.

 I think you get the idea of where I’m going with these different scenarios.
 Hopefully, you will be able to book a dining package.
 I know a few people reached out to me on social media last night saying they didn’t know Lauren Daigle would be there, and they couldn’t get a reservation for this next evening.
 If that’s the case for any of the performers, you will want to get in line 30-45 minutes before the show.

 Those planning a vacation primarily to visit Epcot for one of their many festivals might like to browse our list of Disney World Resort Reviews.
 The ones specific to the Epcot area include: